15 reasons to visit Panama, NOW!

 Do you like surfing or would you like to learn to surf?
 Then, too, Panama is your ideal destination.

-On the Caribbean side, Bocas del Toro is surfing paradise.
+On the Caribbean side, Bocas del Toro is THE surfing paradise.
 Consider Bluff Beach on the main island of Colon, or Wizard Beach on the island of Bastimentos.
 Both beaches are miles long.

 On the Pacific side, the most popular surf spots are the dark beaches of Santa Catalina and Playa Venao.
 Renting a surfboard often costs you as little as $10 a day.